ibm-cloud-docs/cloud-databases/reference-logging.md

 Platform logs from your deployments appear in a Log Analysis instance in the same region, except for `osl01`, and `seo01`.
 Deployments in `osl01` have their logs forwarded to `eu-gb`.
 Deployments in `seo01` have their logs forwarded to `jp-tok`.
 If you have deployments in multiple regions, you must set up Log Analysis in multiple regions.

 After September 15th 2020, IBM {{site.data.keyword.databases-for}} in the Chennai region will begin sending Platform logs from our databases to the Logging with LogDNA services in Chennai rather than Tokyo.
-This is to ensure database logs for Chennai remain in the Chennai region.
+This is to ensure that database logs for Chennai remain in the Chennai region.
 {: .note}

 ## Provisioning {{site.data.keyword.la_full_notm}}